qoolixiloop/qool-tmux-loop/README.md

 ### ⏳ TL;DR
-> This site is all about you, getting started with &&& .
+> This site is all about you, getting started with the terminal multiplexer **TMUX**, together with **VIM** and **.VIMRC**, a main component of your new IDE.
 If you like to find out, what tools and information I prepared for you, then please click on the button below.
 >
 > <details>
 > <summary> 📖  read more... </summary>
 >
 > ⏳
 >
+> #### Word of advice
+> Tmux is a highly effective and stable terminal multiplexer, which allows you to open and split your windows within one single app.
+Tmux unfolds its maximum benefit, when it is used together with great terminal applications.
+If you are looking for a highly efficient IDE, I would suggest, you use it together with Vim, which provides you with an all in one, highly organised IDE, where you can develop your apps simultaneously in different languages and even pair-program.
+You can open dozens of windows, and within each window, another dozens of tabs with files you are working on simultaneously.
+> For that reason, I prepared two other repositories with Wiki pages, where you can download my [Vim][1401] together with my [.Vimrc][1501] configuration, which plays an important role in using and personalizing Vim.
+In a few minutes your new IDE will be up and running.
+But be warned, it may well be, you never want to leave your computer again.
+>
 > #### Why could you profit from the content of this repository?
-> * Because &&&
+> * Because you want to work simultanueously on different projects,
-> but &&&
+but you prefer to have your open files highly organized.
+> * Maybe because you write your code in several computer languages,
+but you prefer one single development environment.
+> * Or perhaps because you want to start a pairprogramming session,
+but have no idea on how to do that.
 >
-> * Because &&&
-> but &&&
->
-> * Because &&&
-> but &&&
->
 > Did you find anything?
 > Then please read on.
 >
 > ⏳
 >
-> #### How the qoolixiloop repositories intend to make his friends productive
+> #### How qoolixiloop's repositories intend to make his friends productive
+> * You will get my **Tmux Start-up Script** written in shell code.
+> This will start up a multi-window session in a split of a second.
+(You may of course adapt it to your individual needs.
+But be aware, that the script is sent as a one liner to your shell.
+Therefore, even small syntax errors like e.g. lagging spaces or even trying to comment the code will result in syntax errors.)
-> * You will get &&&
+> * You will get links to the pair programming tools **Tmate** and **Wemux**.
-> &&& to become quickly productive.
->
+> This will protect you from insecure solutions you may find on the internet.
-> * You will get &&&
+> * You will get links to a simple less secure pair programming solution.
-> &&& .
->
+> This will give you an idea on how it works in principle, and how you could mess around with your own ssh server.
-> * You will get the links to official reference pages.
+> * You will get the links to **TMUX** reference pages.
 > So you won't have to click through your web search engine's top ten search results to get your needed "How to".
+> * And last but not least, you will get links to my own Wiki pages, where I prepared a [Tmux Cheet-Sheet][1304] and instructions to start a [pair programming session][1303].
+Furthermore, I added a Wiki page, in which I explain my [Tmux start-up script][1305].
 >
 > Does this already sound like Christmas?
 > Then please read on.